m-yakinn/RaceCAN-Sensor-Node/software/dashboard/README.md

 # RaceCAN Dashboard

-This folder will contain the dashboard and CSV logging tools for RaceCAN Digital Kit.
+This folder contains the terminal dashboard and CSV logging tools for RaceCAN Digital Kit.

 ## Purpose

-The dashboard displays live telemetry values, active faults, and recent CAN style messages.
+The dashboard displays live telemetry values, active faults, and recent CAN style messages from the simulator.

-## Planned Features
+## Current Features

 1. Live voltage display
 2. Live temperature display